AlesKuk/NewOneFileCMS/README.md

 # NewOneFileCMS
 One file CMS  wit Swiss knife for developers.I want to make one file cms system based on PHP.
-Its my firts project on Github for education puprose
+Its my firts project on Github for education puprose.

 ![Login screen of CMS](http://seo-studio.cz/snewscms/news3.png)